fragcolor-xyz/shards-examples/tutorials/snake/steps/step-1.md

 ## Game loop

-Contrary to simple programs (e.g. command-line utility) that execute an operation and exit afterwards, a game typically runs for a longer time.
+Contrary to simple programs (e.g. command-line utility) that execute an operation and exit afterwards a game typically runs for a longer time.
-Most game have the concept of a "game loop" (*todo: add more context here*).
+Most games have the concept of a "game loop" (*todo: add more context here*).

-In chainblocks, a chain can be transformed into a loop simply by replacing `(defchain)` with `(defloop)`.
-Additionally, `(run)` takes a second argument to specify the delay between two execution of the loop.
+In Chainblocks a chain can be transformed into a loop by simply replacing `(defchain)` with `(defloop)`.
+Additionally, `(run)` takes a second argument to specify the delay between two executions of the loop.
 Games tend to run at 60 FPS (or 60 Hz).

 === "EDN"